ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 Livox Avia and Neuvition M1 are unconventional LiDARs.
-Livox Avia is a semi-solid-state LiDAR featuring a unique non-repetitive scanning pattern and a forward-looking field of view.
+Livox Avia (Fig. \ref{fig:sensors_overview}-k) is a semi-solid-state LiDAR featuring a unique non-repetitive scanning pattern and a forward-looking field of view.
 Unlike conventional rotational LiDARs, Livox Avia's coverage area ratio increases with the time of integration.
 It has a $70.4^{\circ}\times77.2^{\circ}$ field of view, 190m range and ±2cm accuracy.
-It features a best point density among all 5 LiDARs euipped by our robot and thus fits use cases like fine mapping and 3D reconstruction.
-Neuvition M1 is a MEMS-based solid-state lidar, providing a $45^{\circ}\times25^{\circ}$ field of view with a $1750\times480$ resolution and 200m range at 20\% reflectivity.
+It features a best point density among all 5 LiDARs equipped by our robot and thus fits use cases like fine mapping and 3D reconstruction.
+Neuvition M1 (Fig. \ref{fig:sensors_overview}-l) is a MEMS-based solid-state LiDAR, providing a $45^{\circ}\times25^{\circ}$ field of view with a $1750\times480$ resolution and 200m range at 20\% reflectivity.